Types of journaling with prompts-1

 Don’t fix sentences, don’t go back, don’t overthink.
 This isn’t a blog post or essay—it’s your stream of consciousness.
 Let it be weird, emotional, scattered, repetitive.
 It’s all welcome.

-🌿 Benefits of Stream of Consciousness / Morning Pages
+Benefits of Morning Pages

 This kind of journaling may feel strange at first, but with time it becomes deeply healing and eye-opening.